adityainduraj/gnome-shell-extension-unblank/README.md

 # gnome-shell-extension-unblank

+Forked this for my own backup.

 Unblank screen when screen saver becomes active.

-After you install extension, the extension will become enable.
-If you want to disable extension, you need to delete this extension or go to this extension settings to turn off switch.
+The extension will be enabled upon installation.
+If you want to disable the extension, the extension needs to be deleted or turned off.

 ## Install